scottmillerraleigh/brickstack-api-docs/docs/tutorials/post-new-collection.md

 will appear at the bottom part of the screen.
 A green rectangle
 with the text `201 Created` will also appear.

 If there was an error, the error text will appear.

+### 5. View the response - GitBash

+In the local server instance of GitBash, you will receive a response.

+If you successfully posted the collection, the `201` message will appear.

+If there was an error, the error text will appear.